 - Withdrawal from:

-- alcohol
+- " alcohol

-- benzodiazepines and Z
+- " benzodiazepines and z-drugs

 - cannabis and synthetic cannabinoids

-- GHB
+- " gamma hydroxybutyrate (GHB)

-- novel psychoactive substances
+- " novel psychoactive substances

-- opioids
+- " opioids

-- stimulants
+- " stimulants

-Advanced Trainees will understand these presentations and conditions.Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.
+Advanced Trainees will understand these presentations and conditions.
+Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.